American Inns of Court

 The Guides to be produced in this series are the product of the Robert M. Spire American Inn of Court.
 The Spire mission statement is: "To foster excellence in professionalism, ethics, civility and legal skills by promoting discourse, camaraderie, and mentoring among its members in an informal, educational and social setting."

-This particular Guide on Nebraska alternative courts is the work of the Donald Knowles Pupillage.
+This particular Guide on motions is the work of the Atticus Finch Pupillage.

 Look for additional Guides in this series.